-Household income is the combined Gross Annual Income (before tax & deductions) of all the members of a household who are of a legal working age and are going to be applicants and own a share of the property, up to a maximum of 2 applicants per property.
+Household income is the combined gross annual income (before tax & deductions) of all the members of a household who are of a legal working age and are going to be applicants and own a share of the property, up to a maximum of two applicants.

-Do I qualify if I already own a home?
+Can I HOP if I already own a home?

-No, you will not qualify if you want to enter into a HOP arrangement on a home that you already own.
+You cannot HOP on a home that you already own.

-However, you will not have to sell existing buy-to-let property or other investments, but your HOP home will need to be your principal primary residence.
-Sub-letting is not allowed.
+However, you will not have to sell existing buy-to-let property or other investments, but your HOP home will need to be your main residence.

 Is a lease involved?

-HOP, like most shared ownership providers, uses a lease as the basis of our partnership.
-A lease is a recognised shared home ownership instrument that protects both parties’ rights in law, and is what allows us to give you flexible home ownership options.
-Property interest acquired by you will be on a HOP shared ownership lease, which will be 125 years for a freehold property.
-For leasehold properties, such as flats, we use the remaining period of the current lease, up to a maximum of 125 years.
-Leasehold properties must have a minimum 80-year lease to be eligible for HOP.
+Yes.
+A lease is a recognised shared home ownership agreement that protects both parties’ rights in law and is what allows us to give you flexible home ownership options.
+Property interest acquired by you will be on a HOP shared ownership lease, which will be for 125 years.

-What happens if the property is valued lower than I offered (down-valued)?
+What happens if the property is valued lower than the asking price?

 If I change my mind at any time, can I withdraw from the process?

-Yes, until the exchange of contracts you are not legally bound and can withdraw.
+Yes, until the exchange of contracts you are not legally bound.
 However, you will bear the costs of withdrawal, as none of the fees you incur will be refundable.

-What if I pay the fee and the purchase does not go through?
+What happens if the purchase doesn’t go through?

 Can I have a lodger?

-You can rent a room to a lodger as long as the property is your primary residence and you are still living there.
+You can rent a room as long as the property is your main residence and you are still living there.

 Can I have pets?

-We understand that a pet can be part of your family, so yes you can have pets living in the home.
+Yes!
+We understand that a pet can be a part of your family.

-How do my HOP Payments increase each year?
+How do my monthly HOP payments increase each year?

-This payment then increases each year in line with inflation (also known as the Retail Price Index, or RPI), plus 0.5%.
-HOP caps these payments to never increase more than 5%, however high the inflation rate.
+Payments increase in line with inflation (also known as the Retail Price Index, or RPI), plus 0.5%.
+HOP caps these payments to never increase by more than 5%.